davebenson/doom4-walkthrough/README.md

 Go back, though, through the door and find FIELD DRONE 3.1.
 Use it as you wish (I tend to like Assault Rifle's Tactical Scope).
-There is also Codex Entry "Environments / Foundry" here.
+There is also CODEX ENTRY "Environments / Foundry" here.

 Keep going back past some firey doors to a control console.
 You can try to unlock the door (you don't have access) or watch a replay to see where the Yellow Keycard Guard has gone.